custom-components/pyscript/docs/reference.rst

     import sys

-    if "config/pyscript_modules" not in sys.path:
+    if "/config/pyscript_modules" not in sys.path:
-        sys.path.append("config/pyscript_modules")
+        sys.path.append("/config/pyscript_modules")

-This adds a new folder ``config/pyscript_modules`` to Python's module search path.
-You can then add modules (files ending in ``.py``) to that folder, which will contain native python that is compiled when imported (note that none of the pyscript-specific features are available).
+This adds the directory ``/config/pyscript_modules`` to Python's module search path (you should use the correct full path specific to your installation).
+You will need to set the ``allow_all_imports`` configuration parameter to ``true``  to allow importing of ``sys``.
+You can then add modules (files ending in ``.py``) to that folder, which will contain native python that is compiled when imported (note that none of the pyscript-specific features are available in those modules).

 Pyscript can install required Python packages if they are missing.
 Depending on how you run HASS (eg, using a minimal Docker container) it might not be convenient to manually install Python packages